davidlacho/Repos/README.md

-# Repos
+# Repo Search

 ## Description

-Repository search is a simple web application built in Elixir and Phoenix that will:
+Repo Search is a simple web application built in Elixir and Phoenix that will:
 * Take a user’s github username
 * Return a list of repositories that user is watching with a link to each.
 * And displays some other interesting info about that user, such as the count of the user's pull requests, issues, and more!